Yonaim/ft_printf/README.md

 # ft_printf

-ft_printf is a custom implementation of the standard C `printf()` function, designed to efficiently handle formatted output.
-This project was developed to deepen my understanding of formatted I/O and to practice optimization strategies, specifically focusing on minimizing system calls through the effective use of a linked-list buffer.
+ft_printf is a reimplementation of the standard C printf() function, designed for efficient formatted output.
+This project was developed to deepen my understanding of formatted I/O and to practice optimization techniques, with a particular focus on minimizing system calls through the use of a linked-list buffer.

 ## Key Features